Copyright: Definition and Basic Overview

 Copyright Basics with Examples

-While registration is not required to own a copyright, it is the only way to enforce your legal rights.
+While registration is not required to own a copyright, it is required before you can file a lawsuit for copyright infringement.
 Copyright registration also creates a public record of your claim.
 This process is a requirement for infringement lawsuits should one arise.

 The legal benefits of registering your copyright far outweigh the effort.
 Creators should consider doing so when creating copyrightable work.
 You will likely thank yourself in the future.